SMC242/uni-notes/cs/Cybersecurity/Cryptography.md

 # Fields
 - [[Symmetric Cryptography]]: the same key is used by both parties
 - [[Asymmetric Cryptography]]: two keys are used: one for local use and another for distribution
+- [[Cryptographic Signing]]: verifying whether a message was tampered with

 # Key definitions
 <dl>